ritarafaeli/dwa15-archive-fall-2015-notes/01_Servers_and_Git/99_Extras/Digital_Ocean_Droplet_Locked.md

 When this happens, it likely means a malicious hacker gained access to your Droplet and used it to perform DDoS attacks, which caused that large flood of outgoing traffic.

-DDoS stands for *Distributed Denial of Service* and is a attack in which hackers use &ldquo;innocent&lrdquo; servers to do things like send spam mail, or try to overwhelm some other target server.
+DDoS stands for *Distributed Denial of Service* and is a attack in which hackers use &ldquo;innocent&rdquo; servers to do things like send spam mail, or try to overwhelm some other target server.

 ## What happened
 So how did this happen?
 Well, it can be hard to track down exactly where the problem started.